 If you do not submit everything that we need then we cannot register your application and your decision will be delayed.

-We have shown the bare minimum of documents that you need to send us below.
-Different types of application will require more information.
+We have shown the basic level of information that you need to send us below.
+Different types of application will require more information and you must refer to our South Hams and West Devon Local Validation List to find out exactly what is required.

 All plans that you submit must: